 Occasionally, we receive requests from parents who have children enrolled in a half-day program for their child to remain in their classroom for lunch.
 Unfortunately, it is not always convenient for the classrooms and can also place an additional burden on the teachers.
 We ask that parents only request this in the case of an urgent scheduling conflict.
 The school reserves the right to deny any special arrangement requests based on the needs of the classroom.
 Please note that uneaten food will be placed back in the lunch box and sent home with the child at the end of the day.
 We make a point of returning the uneaten food to let parents know what and how much their child has eaten for lunch.

 Children are given ample time to eat lunch.
 They are taught to use proper table manners here at school.
-We request that the parents insist on the same table manners at home and in restaurants in order for the child to internalize these manners.
+We ask that parents require the same table manners at home and in restaurants so the child can internalize these expectations.